ablestack/nestjs-bff/README.md

 - The Backend can run independently from the CLI
 - The CLI requires the Backend to compile and run
-- The Client can run independently, but requires the Backend to be running to complete requests, including for authentication
+- The Frontend can run independently, but requires the Backend to be running to complete requests, including for authentication

 # Contributions